Check out the smallest studio apartment you can build by law in California: It's 160 square feet, and it includes a bevy of space-saving measures.

 Americans' ideal home size declined to 2,100 square feet from a peak of 2,300, according to real estate research firm Trulia.

-Americans, especially generations X and Y, want shorter commutes, walkability and a car-free existence.
-Which means that around 40 million large-lot exurban McMansions, built primarily during the housing boom, might never find occupants.
+Americans want a car-free existence, which means that around 40 million large-lot exurban McMansions might never find occupants.

 How do you build a (nearly) net-zero-energy suburb in 2008, at the nadir of the economic crash, when no bank in the country is convinced you’ll be able to sell your more energy-efficient but pricier homes?